skip to main content

 Being a sports fan can be expensive, but luckily you can save a lot of money with Peacock and still watch some of the biggest sporting events in the world.

-Peacock no longer offers a free plan, so we recommend Peacock Premium Monthly ($5.99 a month) to get access to every sporting event offered.
+Peacock no longer offers a free plan to new subscribers, so we recommend Peacock Premium Monthly to get access to every sporting event offered.
 And it’s really an impressive lineup of sports—including the English Premier League, MLB, the PGA Tour, and WWE . . . a lot of WWE.

 Apart from sports, Peacock Premium Monthly also includes next-day access to NBC shows and an impressive library of hit movies.
 The latest movies from Universal Pictures usually find their way to Peacock a few months after their initial theatrical release.